Procter & Gamble Company (The) (PG) Stock Analysis

 Is PG a dividend stock?

-Yes, P&G is a well-known dividend payer with a current yield of 2.81% and a payout ratio of 61.8%, indicating a sustainable dividend with potential for growth.
-The company has a long history of consistent dividend payments and increases, making it popular among income-focused investors.
+Yes, P&G pays a dividend with a current yield of 3.04% and a payout ratio of 64.3% of earnings.
+The company has a long history of dividend payments and increases, making it popular among income-focused investors, though the high leverage and weak liquidity ratios mean dividend sustainability depends on continued earnings and cash generation.

 What are the main risks for PG investors?